jccpalmer/docs/src/content/docs/about/about-me.md

 Odds are if you've landed here, you have my contact info.
 My main [website](https://www.jccpalmer.com) is under construction, but I have prioritized this portfolio site.

-Please feel free to reach out with questions.
-[Email](mailto:contact@jccpalmer.com) is best.

 ---

 ### Experience